PG-P/pg-p.github.io/_pages/about.md

 This is my LinkedIn page, not very up to date nor interesting, but you may give a look anyway: [Piergiorgio Panero.](https://www.linkedin.com/in/piergiorgio-panero-8922691aa/)

-Probably I may even learn how to create a website here, so to show everyone my CV's and projects, but for sure it will take a while.

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.